Skip to content

 A French cookware manufacturer founded in 1925, Le Creuset is best known for its colorful enameled cast iron cookware known as “Cocottes.”
 Many people say their Dutch ovens are the best in the industry, which explains why people pay over $200 for Le Creuset Dutch ovens.
 You can use Le Creuset on all heat sources, and you can buy their products in over 100 colors.

-In this buyer’s guide to Le Creuset’s products, you will soon see that you are not limited to enameled cast-iron cookware which of course is where Le Creuset’s journey started.
-You will discover stoneware, stainless, nonstick cookware along with the many other products that enhance Le Creuset’s range.
+I cover stoneware, stainless, and nonstick cookware along with the many other products that enhance Le Creuset’s range.
 You will also have the information you need if you are ready to invest in Le Creuset cookware.

-Disclaimer: As an Amazon Associate I earn from qualifying purchases on my website.
-If you make a purchase through links from this website, I may get a small share of the sale from Amazon and other similar affiliate programs.
+Disclaimer: I earn from qualifying purchases on my website as an Amazon Associate.
+If you purchase through links from this website, I may get a small share of the sale from Amazon and other similar affiliate programs.

 History of Le Creuset

-Le Creuset, which means “the crucible” in French is the product of two Frenchmen’s love for perfection and craftsmanship.
+Le Creuset, which means “the crucible” in French, is the product of two Frenchmen’s love for perfection and craftsmanship.
 When casting expert Armand Desaegher and enameling expert, Octave Aubecq teamed up in 1925 their lives changed forever.
 So did the history of cookware.

 From their foundry in Fresnoy-le-Grand in Northern France, they produced their first offering of enameled cast iron cookware.